 Information boards around the town tell the story of the earthquake and show what Napier looked like before the devastation.
 After so much destruction the people wanted to put the past behind them and to look to the future.
 So the architects tried to use the most fresh and modern styles for the reconstruction.

-The end result was a town of remarkably homogenous appearance.
-Over the years attempts have been made to preserve the original style.
+As a result the Napier architecture is remarkably homogeneous.
+And over the years attempts have been made to preserve the original style.
 So, for instance, shops with modern fronts still retain their Art Deco features on the upper storeys.

 You can still find one or two older buildings if you look hard enough.
 Conservation House (the former courthouse) is a colonial style structure dating from 1873.
 And the Six Sisters are a row of late Victorian houses on Marine Parade.
 These were supposedly the work of a builder who wanted a house for each of his six daughters!